The Best Balance Bikes of 2025

-We test the year’s best balance, strider, and push bikes for your 1-, 2-, 3-, and 4+-year-old toddlers and preschoolers
+We test the year’s best balance, strider, and push bikes for your 1, 2, 3, and 4+ year-old toddlers and preschoolers

 Balance bikes are simply the best way to teach your toddler or preschooler the joys of riding on two wheels.
 But with so many options on the market, finding the best balance bike for your needs can be a daunting task.
 Luckily, we’re a bike-obsessed family and also bring more than 10 years of professional bike industry experience to our recommendations.
-Read on to see our top balance bike picks of 2023.
+Read on to see our top balance bike picks of 2025.

 How We Choose the Best Balance Bikes

 As a former kids’ bike buyer and mechanic at one of the nation’s largest outdoor retailers, we know what to look for in a balance bike.
 And as a dedicated biking family, we’re out on the trail or road every single week, regularly putting all sorts of bikes through their paces.
-In addition to our vast experience and professional expertise, we consider critical factors like overall balance bike weight, seat height, build quality, and price when selecting our top balance bike picks.

 Best Balance Bikes for 1- and 2-Year-Old Toddlers